molecula/documentation/cloud/cloud-databases/_posts/2022-11-18-cloud-db-manage.md

 ## Before you begin

 {% include /cloud/cloud-before-begin.md %}
-* You can create one database in a FeatureBase Cloud Trial account.
+* FeatureBase Cloud Trial accounts are limited to one database

 ## Data modeling